MeloMellow/folder-sprite/readme.md

 ### `attributes`

-If not None, a string or string list that contains the name(s) of the image group(s) that will be considered as attribute group(s).
+A string or string list that contains the name(s) of the image group(s) that will be considered as attribute group(s).

 When an image group is defined as an attribute group, all the images in that group become attributes.